reqwest

 Basic Streaming Example

-use http_cache::StreamingManager; use http_cache_reqwest::StreamingCache; use reqwest::Client; use reqwest_middleware::ClientBuilder; use std::path::PathBuf; use futures_util::StreamExt; #[tokio::main] async fn main() -> Result<(), Box<dyn std::error::Error + Send + Sync>> { // Create streaming cache manager let cache_manager = StreamingManager::new(PathBuf::from("./cache"), true); let streaming_cache = StreamingCache::new(cache_manager); // Build client with streaming cache let client = ClientBuilder::new(Client::new()) .with(streaming_cache) .build(); // Make request to large content let response = client .get("https://example.com/large-file.zip") .send() .await?; // Stream the response body let mut stream = response.bytes_stream(); let mut total_bytes = 0; while let Some(chunk) = stream.next().await { let chunk = chunk?; total_bytes += chunk.len(); // Process chunk without loading entire response into memory } println!("Downloaded {total_bytes} bytes"); Ok(()) }
+use http_cache::StreamingManager; use http_cache_reqwest::{StreamingCache, CacheMode}; use reqwest::Client; use reqwest_middleware::ClientBuilder; use futures_util::StreamExt; #[tokio::main] async fn main() -> Result<(), Box<dyn std::error::Error + Send + Sync>> { // Create streaming cache manager (disk-backed; uses a temp dir here) let cache_manager = StreamingManager::with_temp_dir(1000).await?; let streaming_cache = StreamingCache::new(cache_manager, CacheMode::Default); // Build client with streaming cache let client = ClientBuilder::new(Client::new()) .with(streaming_cache) .build(); // Make request to large content let response = client .get("https://example.com/large-file.zip") .send() .await?; // Stream the response body let mut stream = response.bytes_stream(); let mut total_bytes = 0; while let Some(chunk) = stream.next().await { let chunk = chunk?; total_bytes += chunk.len(); // Process chunk without loading entire response into memory } println!("Downloaded {total_bytes} bytes"); Ok(()) }

 Key Benefits of Streaming Cache